How To Can Pickled Onions

 canning pickled onions

 You can make pickled onions out of practically any kind of onion.
-However, as I learned after pickling hundreds of my teeny tiny onions, the best onions for pickling are the large red variety.

 These jewel-toned beauties should be sliced, pickled, then canned for best results.
 They are easy to eat right out of the jar, or as a condiment on top of salads, pasta, burgers, etc.